 There is no need to save manually because your projects will automatically be saved for you whenever you start a new project, close a project, or close the app.
 Autosaving can be disabled by Locking a Project.

-Exporting a Project
+Exporting a Project or Syncing a Project to iCloud

-Tap the Select button, choose the project you wish to export, and touch the Export ( )icon on the top left of the menu bar.
+Tap the Select button, choose the project you wish to export, and touch the Export ($\dot{\Box}$)icon on the top left of the menu bar.
 There are several export options as well as export destinations to choose from.
 Audio, MIDI, .XML, and graphic formats are all available for Export.